SharePoint/sp-dev-docs/docs/sp-add-ins/add-first-run-logic-to-the-provider-hosted-add-in.md

 > For the Chain Store add-in, a simple test would work.
 However, it is generally a good practice to use version numbers because a production add-in is likely to be updated-in-place in the future; that is, updated after it is already installed.
 When that time comes, your add-in logic needs to be sensitive to more than the two possibilities *not-yet-run* and *already-run-once*.

 > Suppose, for example, that you want to add an additional list to the host web in the upgrade from version 1.0.0.0 to 2.0.0.0.
 You could do this in an update event handler, or in first-run-after-update logic.
 Either way, your deployment logic needs to deploy new components, but it also needs to avoid trying to redeploy components that were deployed in a previous version of the add-in.
-A version number of 1.0.0.0 signals that the components of version 1.0.0.0 have been deployed but that the first-run-after-update logic has not yet run.
+A version number of 1.0.0.0 signals that the components of version 1.0.0.0 have been deployed, but that the first-run-after-update logic has not yet run.

 ## Add the basic startup logic